giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 Now, when we run `npm test`, Typescript (`tsc`) will run, look at our JSDoc typings, and typecheck all our JS files.

 We've got TypeScript, but without the transpilation.
+Amazing, no?

 ## Typedefs, classes, and importing types